liorcode/cloud-computing-course/messaging-app/README.md

 Get all messages sent to a user of id `recipient`.
 This gets both direct messages and messages sent to groups the user is a member of.

-If the amount of messages is too large, the response will include a `nextPageToken` that can be used to get the next page of messages.
+If the amount of messages is too large (excceeds the MESSAGES_PER_PAGE), the response will include a `nextPageToken` that can be used to get the next page of messages.

 The response will be in the following format: